digitalronin/nishitetsu-bus-api/README.md

 ## TODO

+- iterate over the map and get all the bus stops that exist
+- iterate over all bus stops to get the lines they're on
+- draw bus stops on openstreetmap
+- draw bus routes on openstreetmap
+- enable searching for the single bus journey that best connects two points on the map
 - replace 2 route links with a "reverse the journey" control
 - use collapsible to display bus departures, and show more info when user taps